cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-wood-carving-with-a-cnc-mill.md

 ### Step 3: Material and machine settings

 On the right side of the screen you can change the settings for the material and the machine.
 Click the material setting and change the dimensions to match your workpiece.
 For instance if you are carving a 4" square piece of 1/8" thick maple hardwood change the dimensions to 4" x 4"x .125" and set the material to "Hard Maple."
-Change the bit setting to a 1/8" straight cut bit and make sure the bit in the machine actually matches the software setting -- it is not automatic.
-If the software settings don't match what you actually have in the machine, you can damage the material and even the machine itself\!
+Change the bit setting to a 1/8" straight cut bit and make sure the bit in the machine actually matches the software setting – it is not automatic.
+If the software settings don't match what you actually have in the machine, you can damage your material or even the machine itself.

 Different bit sizes and shapes will carve differently.
 Large bit diameters will quickly remove lots of material but can't carve small details.
 Small bit diameters will carve with finer detail but will take much longer to remove material.
 Sometimes it may make sense to change bits and carve in two passes: a first pass with large bit to remove bulk material, and a second pass with a small bit for finer details.
 [Inventables Carving 101 - Bit Basics](https://inventables.zendesk.com/hc/en-us/articles/360012849233-Carving-Bits-101-Bit-Basics){: target="_blank" rel="noopener"} contains a good overview of different bits and how to select the right bit size.